vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 Now, we can add our cat list data source:
 1. Add a new data source.
 1. Select *Extensions*.
-1. Below *Meow Extension*, click *Add*.
+1. In *Meow Extension*, click *Add*.
 1. Select *Cat List*.

 ![image](/assets/2025-11-03/peakboard-designer-custom-list-selection.png)

+Now, we click the preview refresh button, and we see the static list of cats that we wrote in C#:

-The last screenshot shows the preview mode of the data source based on our example extension after hitting the refresh button.
+The last screenshot shows the preview mode of the data source based on our example extension after hitting the refresh button:
+![image](/assets/2025-11-03/peakboard-designer-data-preview.png)

 So far the extension doesn't offer any parameters for the user.
 This is what we will discuss in the [next article of the series](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.html), where we will extend the foundation with interactive options.

-![image](/assets/2025-11-03/peakboard-designer-data-preview.png)